-MIXED USE DEVELOPMENT: The development of a tract of land or building or structure which includes uses from two (2) or more of the land use categories such as residential, commercial, office, or light industrial. , public space or agricultural.
+MIXED USE DEVELOPMENT: The development of a tract of land or building or structure which includes uses from two (2) or more of the land use categories such as residential, commercial, office, light industrial, public space or agricultural.
+See also definition of Multiple Use Building and Live/Work Unit.